The Influence of Cognitive Distortions on Executive Decision-Making

 Strategies for Mitigating Cognitive Distortions in Executive Decision-Making

-To counter the negative impact of cognitive distortions on decision-making, consider the following strategies:
+To counter the negative impact of memory distortions on decision-making, consider the following strategies:

 1. Critical Thinking: Encourage a culture of critical thinking that challenges assumptions and evaluates all angles of a decision.

-2. Diverse Perspectives: Include a variety of perspectives in decision-making processes to counteract the effects of cognitive distortions.
+2. Diverse Perspectives: Include a variety of perspectives in decision-making processes to counteract the effects of distorted thinking.

 Long-Term Approaches to Improve Decision-Making in Executive Roles